 Ubiquitous Sensing Lab

-The Ubiquitous Sensing (USE) Lab, jointly established by Klagenfurt University and Silicon Austria Labs, is Austria’s main research lab in ubiquitous sensing domains tackling major research challenges including:
+The Ubiquitous Sensing (USE) Lab, jointly established by Klagenfurt University and Silicon Austria Labs, aims at tackling major research challenges including:

 - Seamless integration in the environment